Federal grand jury indicts man shot by ICE agents during California traffic stop

 Carlos Ivan Mendoza Hernandez faces two counts of assault on a federal officer with a deadly weapon and one count of destruction of government property, following a traffic stop last month in which federal agents fired at him as he allegedly tried to flee.

-An arraignment and status hearing is scheduled for Monday at 9:30 a.m. before US District Judge Dale A. Drozd, according to court records.
+An arraignment and status hearing is scheduled for Monday at 9:30 a.m. in Sacramento before US District Judge Dale A. Drozd, according to court records.

+Attorneys for Mendoza Hernandez said they will enter a not guilty plea.

 ICE identified Mendoza Hernandez as an undocumented immigrant whom the department described as an “18th Street Gang member wanted in El Salvador for questioning in connection to a murder.”